 We also have an entire vegan menu planned out for you, should you want to follow it.

-Vegetarians will be happy with a wider range of our turkey alternatives.
 For a vegetarian centerpiece main dish, you can't do better than Sasha's stuffed pumpkins.
 Not only are these pumpkins, filled with a mixture of mushrooms, kale, Gruyère, and kabocha squash purée, both delicious and eye-poppingly impressive, they can be fully made and refrigerated up to two days in advance.
 (Bring them back to room temperature and reheat them in a 350°F/180°C oven until warmed through for serving.)